ROVI-org/auto-soh/docs/system-models.rst

 - A **transient state** representing how the parameters which vary predictably given operating conditions, like the state of charge
 - An **advanced state of health (ASOH)** representing the parameters which vary slowly and unpredictably, like the internal resistance
 - A set of **input quantities** and **output quantities** that define how a system is used and what signals it produces.
-- A **model** describing the transient state evolves over time given the ASOH and inputs.
+- A **cell model** describing the transient state evolves over time given the ASOH and inputs.
+- A **degradation model** which captures how ASOH parameters are expected to change with time and use.

 Transient State, Inputs, and Outputs
 ------------------------------------

-Transient states, inputs, and outputs are represented as a ``GeneralContainer`` object specific to a certain type of battery.
+Transient states, inputs, and outputs are represented as a :class:`~moirae.models.base.GeneralContainer` object specific to a certain type of battery.

 The :class:`~moirae.models.base.GeneralContainer` stores numeric values corresponding to different states and can be easily transformed to or from NumPy arrays.